Contact Us After Hours

 Homeowners often accept that their backyard becomes "off-limits" for five months of the year.
 In the Midwest, snow doesn't just sit on artificial turf; it mats the fibers and creates a frozen crust that is notoriously difficult to clear without damaging the synthetic blades.
 For a pet owner, this means navigating icy paths and dealing with the mess that a frozen "pet relief" area creates.

 The challenge for this Avon, OH backyard was ensuring the new concrete base beneath the turf wouldn't just hold the snow, but actively repel it.
 Adhering to NEC 426.20 (C), the installation involved embedding the WarmlyYours Snow Melt Cable within a 1.5-inch layer of concrete.
-By utilizing a precise 3-inch cable spacing, the system provides a consistent heat density of approximately 47 watts per square foot.
+By utilizing a precise 3-inch cable spacing, the system provides a consistent heat density of 50 watts per square foot.

 This configuration ensures that melt-water flows freely through the turf's drainage system rather than refreezing into a dangerous ice sheet.
 The result?
 A puppy that can enjoy the "sun turf" even in the dead of winter, and a homeowner who never has to lift a shovel.